madlabsinc/mevn-cli/docs/guide/README.md

 - This tool provides an easy way to build a web app by providing a super simple boilerplate project and a reliable boilerplate pwa to build upon.
 - Its written in ES6 syntax, which is a developer-friendly syntax that keeps the code simpler and smaller.
 - The whole project is done in modules(thanks to ES6 syntax) which enhances user readability and much more compact code.
-- Mevn-Cli will automate the files and generate the codes necessary to start and run a server, API etc
+- `Mevn-CLI` will automate the files and generate the codes necessary to start and run a server, API etc

 ## Contributing